dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 Minimal APIs are architected to create HTTP APIs with minimal dependencies.
 They are ideal for microservices and apps that want to include only the minimum files, features, and dependencies in ASP.NET Core.

 This tutorial teaches the basics of building a minimal web API with ASP.NET Core.
+Another approach to creating APIs in ASP.NET Core is to use controllers.
+For help in choosing between minimal APIs and controller-based APIs, see <xref:fundamentals/apis>.
 For a tutorial on creating a web API project based on [controllers](xref:web-api/index) that contains more features, see [Create a web API](xref:tutorials/first-web-api).
-For a comparison, see [Differences between minimal APIs and APIs with controllers](#diff-v7) later in this tutorial.

 ## Overview